Kresen Kernow: Cornish Studies Centre

+The Cornwall Tapestries

+The centre also holds the Cornwall Tapestries (the work of the Tregellas Foundation) which depict the history of Cornwall in embroidery.

 Legal deposit status in the British Isles

 Currently there are six Legal Deposit Libraries in the UK and Ireland.
 The British Library, Bodleian Library, Cambridge University Library, National Library of Scotland, National Library of Wales, and Library of Trinity College Dublin share responsibility for cataloguing the legal deposit intake of new publications.
 Allocations of books take account of the different imprints of books, and also the language that the book is written in.
 Irish imprints and Irish language items go to Trinity College Dublin, Scottish imprints and Gaelic language items go to the National Library of Scotland, and Welsh imprints and material in both the Welsh and Cornish languages go to the National Library of Wales.